We are proud to bring you a new version of Testlab – Parallax Denigrate – with usability-related features and risk analysis reporting.

 Assets organized in tree structures, such as specification related assets (requirements, test cases, and test sets, can be filtered by a search field at the top of the tree control.
 This makes it easy to filter into the tree the assets which you are interested in.

-This search field has been enhanced in a way which enables you to target the search better.
+This search field has been enhanced in a way that enables you to target the search better.
 For example, for test cases, filtering with

 - “priority:critical” shows all test cases prioritized as critical,

-- “name:plane tag:customer” shows all test cases with a word “plane” in the name of the test case and with a tag “customer”.
+- “name:plane tag:customer” shows all test cases with the word “plane” in the name of the test case and with a tag “customer”.